 Life was like a pressure cooker; I was soaking in and heating up.

-I declared to a friend that after this production, I’d finally be ready to start a family!
+I declared to a friend that I’d finally be ready to start a family after this production!
 I have fulfilled a dream for my life (the London show), and I can finally settle down!
 However, after a dream goal passes, driven humans usually set another dream goal with an even higher achievement bar, and on it goes—the worthiness hustle.
 After the production season and performances passed, I was elated, then exhausted.

 We often head towards burnout when we hustle too hard and long for worthiness.